sakeel/Evolvix_ABCToolbox_Wrapper/README.md

     ./run.py birth -n 10000 -c 10 --htcondor

-Currently, Condor runs into an error while generating the posterior plots.
-You just need to manually generate them by running the following after all of the condor jobs are completed:

-    ./run.py birth --estimate --combine

 If you run <code>condor_q</code> and do not see any of your jobs, then they are completed.